Therian

 Contains mentions of gender dysphoria and body dysmorphia

-Hello, my name is Vivian, and I'm a fox!*
+Hiya, my name is Vivian, and I am a fox

 Theta Delta symbol source here